Whether inmate mentally fit for execution could cause delay

-Lee, who was convicted of killing an Arkansas family in a 1990s plot to build a whites-only nation, became the first of a group of four condemned men scheduled to die in July and August.
+Lee, who was convicted of killing an Arkansas family in a 1990s plot to build a whites-only nation, was the first of four condemned men scheduled to die in July and August despite the coronavirus pandemic raging both inside and outside prisons.

 Purkey, 68, of Lansing, Kansas, would be the second, but his lawyers were still expected to press for a ruling from the Supreme Court on his competency.